Procurement & Competition

 Healthcare

-- Ryhurst v Whittington NHS – Acting for Ryhurst following the recent decision of the Whittington Health NHS Trust to abandon the procurement of a Strategy Estates Partnership joint venture (SEP) between them.
+• Ryhurst v Whittington NHS – Acting for Ryhurst following the decision of the Whittington Health NHS Trust to abandon the procurement of a Strategy Estates Partnership joint venture (SEP) between them.

 Entertainment

-- MSI-Defence Systems Ltd v Secretary of State for Defence – This claim challenges the Defendant’s decision to rewind a tender for naval gun systems and reinvite bids on the basis of revised scoring guidance.
+• Defence MSI-Defence Systems Ltd v Secretary of State for Defence –Acting for MSI in a challenge to the Defendant’s decision to rewind a tender for naval gun systems and reinvite bids on the basis of revised scoring guidance.

 Urban Regeneration & Development Agreements